 The Boxing Hare, Swerford

 I love this pub and so do the Beckhams!
-The Boxing Hare is a 15 minute drive from Great Tew and Soho Farrmhouse, where VB, DB and family spend much of their time.
-The food here is sensational, and no surprise given head chef is Nicholas Anderson, a two time Michelin star and 3 AA rosette winner, most recently cooking up a storm at The Bell of Hampton Poyle.
-The vibe here, nevertheless, is relaxed, there are patios, gardens and plenty of nooks and crannies within too.
-The big beast of a Sunday roast here is the 50 day 30oz Dry Aged Cote de Boeuf, for two to share (£60) though you can eat your way through beef rump for £18.
-If all the roasts are equally tantalising, you can order a plate containing all three roasts for £17.50!
+The Boxing Hare is a 15-minute drive from Great Tew and Soho Farmhouse, where VB, DB and family spend much of their time.
+The food here is sensational, and no surprise given head chef is Nicholas Anderson, a two-time Michelin star and 3 AA rosette winner, most recently cooking up a storm at The Bell of Hampton Poyle.
+The vibe here, nevertheless, is relaxed; there are patios, gardens and plenty of nooks and crannies within too.
+The big beast of a Sunday roast here is the 24oz Dry Aged Cote de Boeuf, for two to share (£68) though you can eat your way through beef rump for £21.
+If all the roasts are equally tantalising, you can order a plate containing all three roasts for £22!

 The Maytime Inn, Asthall

-A super-pretty rural pub with rooms in the Mitford village of Asthall, with exposed brick work, Farrow and Ball walls, log fires and a stonkingly lovely garden with amazing views, it also happens to be a 10 minute drive from the Cotswold Wildlife Park and in glorious Cotswolds walking country.
+A super-pretty rural pub with rooms in the Mitford village of Asthall, with exposed brick work, Farrow and Ball walls, log fires and a stonkingly lovely garden with amazing views.
+It also happens to be a 10-minute drive from the Cotswold Wildlife Park and in glorious walking country.
 It’s unpretentious here, and very dog-friendly, so it’s ideal for families out for the day.
 Good value roasts at two courses for £21.95 and three courses for £24.95.
-Portions are generous, take your elasticated trousers!
+Portions are generous, mind, so take your elasticated trousers!